kducieos/agnostic-2/README.md

 Complete all pairs to finish the level.

-The completion time will be recorded and shown on the result screen.
+The completion time is recorded and displayed on the result screen.

-Completed levels unlock the next stage.
+Successfully completing a level unlocks the next stage.

 7. License